dpwolfe/good-morning/README.md

 Setup a vanilla machine quickly instead of wasting half a day.

 ## macOS Instructions

+Open the App Store and install any available updates.

 Run this command in a Terminal window:

 ```